Arakoda FDA Approval History

 Lactation: Advise women not to breastfeed a G6PD-deficient infant or infant with unknown G6PD status during treatment and for 3 months after the final dose.

-Development History and FDA Approval Process for Arakoda
+Development Timeline for Arakoda

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.